-Why are you a Graphic Designer?
+Why are you an Illustrator?

 Did you attend school for fine art or design?

 I studied B.Arch from Andhra University and MA Illustration and Animation from Coventry University, United Kingdom.

 You have a distinct style of illustration.
 How long did it take you to develop your style?